U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Creator dashboard page

-The creator dashboard page allows users to view all explorations they have created, or are currently creating
+The creator dashboard page allows users to view all explorations they have created, or are currently creating.

 1. Log in